-The Criterion was built in 1903 by James Jones, an experienced hotelier who had run a number of hotels in Newcastle and Sydney prior to setting his sights on Kurri Kurri to establish business.
+THE Criterion was built at Weston in 1903 by James Jones, an experienced hotelier who had run a number of hotels in Newcastle and Sydney prior to setting his sights on the booming coalfields of South Maitland.

 In 1903 he built a fine hotel, several stores, and cottages, and considerably improved the streets near the Criterion.
 The Newcastle Morning Herald reported on August 26 1903: